gdbooks/TileBasedGamesInOpenTK/Chapter5.md

 #Chapter 5 - Map Tools

+###Online Tilemap Editor
+The [Online Tilemap Editor](http://apps.elias.media/Online-Tile-Map-Editor/) is an HTML5 tile editor you can use right from your browser!
+Even more impressive, it's Open Source and on [Github](https://github.com/elias-schuett/Online-Tile-Map-Editor).
+I like this editor because it's fast, easy and doesn't require any installation.
+I dislike the data output format, the final output needs a lot of love for it to be usable.

+###Using Online Tilemap Editor

+TODO

 ###Array Painter
 By far the simplest tool I've found has been a little Java Applet called [Array Painter](http://www.arraypainter.com/).
 I made a local backup of it's JAR file in case it ever goes offline.
 This is what the application looks like: